coilhq/mucoa/README.md

 DR Participant A Clearing (B)                    70
     CR Participant B Liquidity                          70
 ```
+At this point, the Participant A CR liquidity balance is `20` units, while Participant B liquidity balance is `170` units.
+The clearing and fee charge will be part of a linked transfer, this will ensure the fee charge and clearance will either succeed or fail together
+_(Failure may be Payer reaching his liquidity limit, thus not having enough available liquidity for the transfer)_.

 ### Account Balances
 Participant A and B's CR balances start at `100` units.